abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Sometimes our attempts at communicating can be hopelessly indirect, which is not helpful.
-For example, if we feel somebody is being unkind to us, rather than letting them know we might instead ostentatiously increase our “kindness” around them, hoping they’ll get the message and change.
+For example, if we feel somebody is being unkind to us, rather than letting them know, we might instead ostentatiously increase our “kindness” around them, hoping they’ll get the message and change.
 This rarely works and can sometimes be seen as passive-aggressive.
 So it’s important to establish genuinely truthful